0xB0oMa/aws-cloud-security-journey/AWS-Cloud-Security-Foundations/Remediating-an-Incident-by-Using-AWS-Config-and-Lambda.md

-# Lab 7.1: Remediating an Incident by Using AWS Config and Lambda
+# Remediating an Incident by Using AWS Config and Lambda
 ---

 ## 1. Objectives